nhurden/base16-builder-clojure/README.md

 and `base00-rgbf-b`, ranging from 0-1.

 ### Partials
-For templates that have complex colour formats, partials can help simplify this repetition.
+For templates that have complex colour formats, partials can help to simplify this repetition.

 In order to avoid needing to create a partial for each colour, colours can be used